Misawa, Aomori: Demographics

-Per Japanese census data: The population of Misawa has remained relatively stable over the past 40 years.
+Per Japanese census data, the population of Misawa has remained relatively stable in recent decades.

 History

 The area around Misawa has been occupied since the Japanese Paleolithic period, and was a major population center for the Emishi people.
 Numerous Jōmon period remains have been discovered within the borders of Misawa, including within the borders of Misawa Air Base.
 The area was nominally under control of the Northern Fujiwara in the Heian period, and became part of the holdings granted to the Nanbu clan after the defeat of the North Fujiwara by Minamoto no Yoritomo in the early Kamakura period.
 The Nanbu established numerous horse ranches, accompanied by a series of numbered fortified settlements in the region.
 During the Edo period, the area was part of Morioka Domain and was later transferred to the holdings of the subsidiary Shichinohe Domain during the mid-Edo period..
 After the Meiji Restoration, the area was settled by many dispossessed ex-samurai from former Aizu Domain.

 Per the post-Meiji restoration establishment of the modern municipalities system on 1 April 1889, the village of Misawa was created within Kamikita District through the merger of Misawa and Tengamori hamlets.
 The area was devastated by a tsunami in March 1896.
 In 1931, in the first successful nonstop transpacific flight, Clyde Pangborn and Hugh Herndon, in the airplane Miss Veedol, took off from Misawa's Sabishiro Beach and landed in present-day East Wenatchee, Washington in the United States.
 Coastal areas of Misawa were again devastated by a tsunami in March 1933.
 An Imperial Japanese Navy Air Service base was established in 1941, and nearby Lake Ogawara was reportedly one of the lakes used by the Imperial Japanese Navy to practice for the attack on Pearl Harbor, due to its shallow depth.
 The base was heavily bombed by the United States Navy in 1945, and subsequently occupied by the United States after the surrender of Japan at the end of World War II.